What Is the Definition of Machine Learning?

 Here, we explain what machine learning (ML) is and what it involves.
 You will also find an overview of its beginnings, the characteristics of different types and an introduction to its challenges.
 Finally, we discuss the likely rewards that today's forward-thinking companies can reap from artificial intelligence and ML.
 Please read on to discover more.

 In the expanding field of artificial intelligence (AI), ML algorithms analyze situations and predict results.
 The discipline employs tested computer science principles inspired by what humans learn.
-Let's delve deeper into the fascinating world of Machine Learning!
+We will outline the main methods below.

 ML dates back more than six decades to the early development of a computer program to play drafts or checkers.
 In 1959, A. L. Samuel published details* of his research into automating the board game.
 This first paper became a landmark in ML after the computer won a game of draughts against a human.
 In his paper, Samuel described early notions of machine learning.
 He envisaged that programming computers to learn from experience would eventually eliminate detailed coding efforts.
 During the 1960s, computer programmers and researchers enhanced this early model.
 Then, of course, the following decades saw the introduction of ever more powerful chess algorithms.
 Nowadays, applications and automated systems are becoming increasingly rapid and accurate in their performance.